Louis Thompson Tightline

 - One-Way Traffic Only:

-Louis Thompson Road will be open to southbound (uphill) traffic only, 24 hours a day, from May 12 - July 25, 2025. - Closure to Northbound (downhill) Traffic: From Southeast 5th Street to East Lake Sammamish Parkway, Louis Thompson Road will be closed to northbound traffic.
+Louis Thompson Road will be open to southbound (uphill) traffic only, 24 hours a day, from September 10 - October 30, 2025. - Closure to Northbound (downhill) Traffic: From 210th Place SE to 205th Avenue NE (near East Lake Sammamish Parkway), Louis Thompson Road will be closed to northbound traffic.

 - Detour signs will be posted, and residents should use alternate routes to travel northbound.
 See Detour exhibit here.